Playable

 Madvent Calendar 3: Necrosis

-The official launcher for the 2022 Madvent event, an annual Haunted PS1 collaboration where ~30 creators release games daily throughout December.
-In my role as lead coordinator and launcher developer, I was responsible for organizing the event and building the application that unites all the contributed games.
+The launcher for the 2022 Madvent event, an annual Haunted PS1 collaboration where ~30 creators release games daily throughout December.
+Set in a city of skyscrapers, the player clicks stained glass windows on their facades, each window a contributed game.
+With co-developer Vladimere Lhore, I organized the event and built the launcher application.

 Arcade Cabinet

 An arcade cabinet designed for exhibiting contemporary art games.
-The concept's core innovation is a novel fabrication method I developed for creating a perfect, CRT-style curved lens to place over a modern flat-panel screen.
+The key detail is a fabrication method I developed for creating a perfect, CRT-style curved lens to place over a modern flat-panel screen.
 The technique adapts the principles of liquid-mirror telescopes: first, liquid silicone is spun in a dish to form a perfect parabolic mold; then, epoxy is poured into the stationary mold to cast the lens.
 While this fabrication method is developed and ready, the project is currently shelved, awaiting grant funding to produce a full-scale prototype.

 BEEP Energy Sim